-The proposed design utilizes the first option, a bio-retention facility downstream of the underground detention facility.
-The treatment facility is proposed to be located between the new road and the wetland to the south, outside of the footprint of the future arterial.
+The proposed design incorporates mechanical treatment, downstream of the underground detention facility.
+This option was selected because of the large space required by wetpond and sand filter facilities, putting them in conflict with the future build-out of the road and/or directly impacting the wetland.
+The mechanical treatment vault will be located outside of future roadway limits.
 The facility will be designed to accommodate Phase 1 water quality flows.
-The fully built-out arterial will require expansion of the bio-retention facility or additional measures to treat the additional run-off.
+The fully built-out arterial will require expansion of the treatment facility, possibly through an additional vault.

 The stormwater collection and conveyance system will be designed for the 10-year, 24-hour storm event, as prescribed in the City's stormwater manual (for contributing drainage areas less than 40 acres).
 The collection system will be designed to accommodate future expansion of the roadway to logical limits determined by geography.
-The assumed northern limit is the creek located 230' north of the Phase 1 limit of construction.
+The assumed northern limit is the creek located 230 ft. north of the Phase 1 limit of construction.
 The roadway north of the creek continues uphill, and will drain to the creek (separate point-of-compliance than the on-site wetland).
-The eastern boundary is assumed to be a high point in the geography located at the eastern boundary of the project property (see sheet R2.1).
+The eastern boundary is assumed to be the high point of a crest vertical curve in the future roadway, approximated to be 150' east of the eastern property line.